avinesh223143/EXPERIMENT-6-Introduction-to-Optiperformer/README.md

 # Exp 6 Simulation of Optical Communication System

+## AIM:
+Download and install OptiPerformer software on your computer and run a sample file.

+## EQUIPMENTS REQUIRED:
+Optisystem Software – OptiPerformer 22.0

 ## Introduction to OptiPerformer

 ## Objective
 Download and install OptiPerformer software on your computer and run a sample file.